 When Google ETAs Fail...

-Take estimated arrival times, for example.
+Hello Uberites!
+We’re back again with another #UberData post.
+We recently launched in NYC, and for us that means ‘mo money, ‘mo problems.
+Take estimated arrival times (ETAs), for example.
 When we launch a new city, we simply don’t have historical data to draw estimates from.
 That’s a problem because not only are ETAs woven into virtually every corner of our supply chain and dispatch systems, but we also show them to riders to make decisions based on wait times.

 We measure our predictor’s accuracy using the mean square error; the lower the error, the better.
 And as the next graph shows, as we accumulate rides we’re also getting even better by the day:

 To be completely fair, we’re not claiming we’re better than Google.
 Our domain is more restricted – with reliable and experienced drivers from which we can pull real-time data from.
-Besides, Google never gave claims of accuracy (“it’s for planning purposes, blah blah blah”) and they’re great for almost everything else, such as geocoding street addresses into latitude/longitudes and then back again.
-In other words, we love Google APIs for everything except for accurate ETAs.
+Besides, Google APIs never gave claims of accuracy (“it’s for planning purposes, etc.”) and they’re great for almost everything else, such as geocoding street addresses into latitude/longitudes and then back again.
+In other words, we love them for everything except for accurate ETAs.

-Regardless, expect all things Uber to become better, if not more accurate, as ridership continues to shoot through the roof.
+Regardless, expect all things Uber to become better, if not more accurate, as our ridership rises.